sl0/conv/README.txt

         iptables-restore -c

-        Tests have been written using unittests, see file: iptables_converter_tests.py, test coverage 91%,
+        Tests have been written using unittests, see file: iptables_converter_tests.py.
-        untested: main and optparse, but they seem to be OK ;-)

-        It is tested to work well with python2.7 and python3.4.
+        It is tested to work well with python2.7 and python3.5.
 Some sphinx documentation is prepared.

         Debian packages shipped for binary and sphinx-documentation git-buildpackage creates them on the fly.